Youngtechie/Rebus-Puzzles_webpage/README.md

 Thank you for your contribution Champ :trophy: :relaxed:

-# Upcoming Features for Rebus
+# Upcoming Features for this Rebus proect

 - New UI for desktop view.
 - Warning when hint or get answer button is click with insufficient point.